BMW motorcycle insurance

 BMW offers motorcycle models for most levels of age and experience.
 They also offer rider training courses for both new and more advanced riders at purpose-built training facilities.
-The better you ride your bike, the more affordable your BMW motorcycle insurance premiums are likely to be.
+The better you ride your bike, the more affordable your BMW motorcycle insurance is likely to be.

 It's always a good idea to find out the likely cost of your BMW motorbike insurance before you buy your ride.